open-telemetry/opentelemetry-demo/src/reactnativeapp/README.md

 ### iOS build issues

-If you see a build failure related to pods try forcing a clean install with:
+If you see a build failure related to pods try forcing a clean install with and then attempt another build after:

 ```bash
   cd src/reactnativeapp/ios